Tutorial: Configure hybrid Azure Active Directory join for federated domains

 When you're using AD FS, you need to enable the following WS-Trust endpoints:

-Both adfs/services/trust/2005/windowstransport or adfs/services/trust/13/windowstransport should be enabled as intranet facing endpoints only and must NOT be exposed as extranet facing endpoints through the Web Application Proxy.
+Both adfs/services/trust/2005/windowstransport and adfs/services/trust/13/windowstransport should be enabled as intranet facing endpoints only and must NOT be exposed as extranet facing endpoints through the Web Application Proxy.
 To learn more on how to disable WS-Trust Windows endpoints, see Disable WS-Trust Windows endpoints on the proxy.
 You can see what endpoints are enabled through the AD FS management console under Service > Endpoints.

 In this tutorial, you learn how to configure hybrid Azure AD join for Active Directory domain-joined computers devices in a federated environment by using AD FS.